lpp1214/InfoPub/README.md

-A information publish system made by JSP+Struts, a good example for struts beginner
+An information publish system made by JSP+Struts, a good example for struts beginner